 It was dark, and she ran.
-She slipped and rolled downhill into a soft mush that bordered the swamp at the edge of the glade.
+She slipped and rolled downhill into the soft mud that bordered the swamp at the edge of the glade.
 She remained there, quiet, listening to the darkness.
 The song of the frog and cricket were silenced by their presence.
 The presence of those who didn’t belong.

-She crept through the mud and into the black water, drifted without sound across the bayou until she reached the great tree.
-Leaning against the mammoth cypress, undiscovered by her kind, she reached around the roots for the mixed mud concoction she used to protect her skin.
+She moved silently through the mud and into the black water.
+She drifted without sound across the bayou until she reached the great tree.
+Leaning against the mammoth cypress, she reached around the roots for the mixed mud concoction she used to protect her skin.

 She took off the clothing they made her wear, folded it carefully, and stored it in the tree with her other precious things.
 Maman’s cross was there and so was her old clothing... and trinkets.
 Little trinkets of the swamp.

-Using both hands, she coated her body in a thick layer of the mixture.
-Carlotta loved the feeling of the herbal mud as it slipped over her skin and let it dry, smoothing her flesh and concealing her scent.
+Carlotta loved the silky feeling of the herbal mud as it slipped over her skin.
+Using both hands, she coated her body in a thick layer and let it dry, smoothing her flesh and concealing her scent.
 She felt the welcoming of the mother tree.
-It loved her, she felt the energy as she climbed into the graceful boughs draped with lacy Spanish Moss.
+It loved her.
+She felt the energy as she climbed into the graceful boughs draped with lacy Spanish Moss.
 This is home.
 It had been since the death of her Maman many summers ago.